eclipse/ice/org.eclipse.ice.dev/org.eclipse.ice.dev.jsonschemaconverter/README.md

     }
 }
 ```

-The format acceped by org.eclipse.ice.dev.pojofromjson takes the form  of:
+The format accepted by org.eclipse.ice.dev.pojofromjson takes the form  of:

 ```
 {
 	"package": "testpackage",